How to create your first web form

-Step 1: Think about the questions you want to ask
+Step 1.
+Think about the questions you want to ask

 Maybe you want a Contact Us form to provide a convenient way for clients to reach you if they have any queries about your services.

 The point is – the purpose of your form will determine the kind of questions to ask.

 They’ll simply exit the page.
 No one likes to feel like they’re sitting for an exam.
 Ask the questions that matter the most to your business, and abandon the rest.
 Simple and concise is what you’re after.

-Step 2: Ensure the purpose of your form is clear to the user
+Step 2.
+Ensure the purpose of your form is clear to the user

 It closely ties to the previous step, only that in this case, the purpose of your web form needs to be clear to the respondents.
-Here’s how to achieve this.

-Include clear instructions
+1. Include clear instructions

 Less is more, particularly when it comes to web forms.
 The headline of your form needs to state what it’s for.
 If it is a Feedback Form, for instance, label it as such.

 It could be in the form of a summary statement on the kind of questions you’re going to ask and how you intend to use that information.
 We cannot overstate the importance of being transparent.

-Incorporate straightforward headers
+2. Incorporate straightforward headers

-A feedback form, for instance, can have the following headers: “First Name”, “Last Name”, “Were you satisfied with our services?”, “How can we improve?”… You get the idea.
+A feedback form, for instance, can have the following headers: First Name, Last Name, Were you satisfied with our services?, How can we improve?… You get the idea.

 It ensures that your respondents spend the least amount of time possible filling in the form, without having to guess what kind of information you require.

-Keep it clutter-free
+3. Keep it clutter-free

 Anytime you’re tempted to write long paragraphs explaining the kind of information you need from your visitors, ask yourself this – Can I say it in two sentences?
 Now, can I say it in one?

 Again, this goes back to having the purpose of your form clear in your mind before you come up with the questions.
 The form interface needs to look clean, crisp, and organized.

-Step 3: Choose the type of web form you’ll use
+Step 3.
+Choose the type of web form you’ll use